 - 1 tablespoon balsamic vinegar (optional)

-- 2 pounds beef flank steak or your preferred cut
+- 2 pounds beef flank steak or preferred cut

 Instructions

-- Prepare the marinade: In a medium bowl, whisk together olive oil, minced garlic, smoked paprika, black pepper, sea salt, dried thyme, lemon zest, and balsamic vinegar until well blended.
+- Prepare the marinade: Whisk olive oil, minced garlic, smoked paprika, black pepper, sea salt, dried thyme, lemon zest, and balsamic vinegar until emulsified.

-- Marinate the beef: Place the beef steak in a resealable bag or shallow dish and pour the marinade over it.
-Massage the mixture into the meat gently, then seal and refrigerate for at least 1 hour, ideally up to 4 hours for optimal flavor infusion.
+- Marinate the beef: Place the steak in a resealable bag or shallow dish and pour the marinade over it.
+Massage gently, then refrigerate for 1–4 hours.

-- Preheat your grill or skillet: Aim for medium-high heat to get a beautiful sear that locks in juices.
+- Preheat grill or skillet: Bring surface to medium-high heat to create a seared crust that retains juices.

-- Cook the beef: Remove the steak from the marinade, allowing excess to drip off.
-Grill or pan-sear for 5-7 minutes per side depending on thickness and desired doneness.
+- Cook the beef: Remove steak from marinade, let excess drip, and sear 5–7 minutes per side depending on thickness and desired doneness.

-- Rest the meat: Transfer the cooked beef to a plate and cover loosely with foil.
-Let it rest for 10 minutes to redistribute the juices and enhance tenderness.
+- Rest the meat: Tent loosely with foil for 10 minutes to redistribute juices before slicing.

-- Slice and serve: Carve the steak thinly against the grain to maximize tenderness and showcase the herb-infused flavor layers.
+- Slice and serve: Cut thinly against the grain to maximize tenderness and present herb-infused layers.

 Tips for Success: Harnessing the Flavor Power of Beef Herb

-For extended shelf life, store stems in a glass with water like cut flowers, or wrap in damp paper towels and place inside a breathable plastic bag in the fridge.
-Freeze excess leaves flat in freezer bags or blend with olive oil into a paste-ideal for preserving flavor year-round and adding immediate punch to marinades and sauces.
+Store stems upright in a glass of water like cut flowers, or wrap leaves in damp paper towel inside a breathable bag to extend fridge life.
+For long-term use, freeze leaves flat or blend with oil into a paste.

 Serving Suggestions